uninumber/DjangoProject/README.md

 * > /snap/bin/docker build . -t docker-django
 *  **with input in file Dockerfile, and then stuck(sorry about that).**

-## Remote connecting
-* It seems not secure website, but anyway (ALLOWED_HOSTS = ['0.0.0.0']/python3 manane.py runserver 0.0.0.0:8000), if it was mented to get access something like Heroku (double apologize)

 ## About functional